thekiiingbob/ie_testing/IE_VMs.md

 + An internet connection
 + About an 30 minutes to setup the VM (download of the image may take longer)

+When we are through you will have a set of VMs that will have a variety of Windows OSs and IEs.
+These should be used primarily for testing the IE browsers and should be considered disposable (that is, you can wipe the VM and reinstall it as you see fit).
+There should be no need to remote desktop from these VMs or use SQL Server on them.

 ## Initial Downloads
 First, go to www.virtualbox.org, and click on Downloads on the left.
 On the downloads page download the VirtualBox platform package for OSX hosts (click the x86/amd64 link to download).
 Once it downloads, open it up to install VirtualBox on your Mac.